Chaetognatha: History

+The modern systematics of Chaetognatha begins in 1911 with Ritter-Záhony and is later consolidated by Takasi Tokioka in 1965 and Robert Bieri in 1991.
+Tokioka introduced the orders Phragmophora and Aphragmophora, and classified four families, six genera, for a total of 58 species – plus the extinct Amiskwia, classified as a true primitive chaetognath in a separate class, Archisagittoidea.

+Chaetognaths were for a while considered as belonging or affine to the deuterostomes, but suspects of their affinities among Spiralia or other protostomes were already present as early as 1986.
+Their affinities with protostomes were clarified in 2004 by sequencing and analysis of mtDNA.

 Infection by giant viruses

 In 2018, reanalysis of electron microscopy photographs from the 1980s allowed scientists to identify a giant virus (Meelsvirus) infecting Adhesisagitta hispida; its site of multiplication is nuclear and the virions (length: 1.25 μm) are enveloped.
 In 2019, reanalysis of other previous studies has shown that structures that were taken in 1967 for bristles present on the surface of the species Spadella cephaloptera, and in 2003, for bacteria infecting Paraspadella gotoi, were in fact enveloped and spindle-shaped giant viruses with a cytoplasmic site of multiplication.
 The viral species infecting P. gotoi, whose maximum length is 3.1 μm, has been named Klothovirus casanovai (Klotho being the Greek name for one of the three Fates whose attribute was a spindle, and casanovai, in tribute to Pr J.-P. Casanova who devoted a large part of his scientific life to the study of chaetognaths).
 The other species has been named Megaklothovirus horridgei (in tribute to Adrian Horridge, the first author of the 1967 article).
 On a photograph, one of the viruses M. horridgei, although truncated, is 3.9 μm long, corresponding to about twice the length of the bacteria Escherichia coli.
 Many ribosomes are present in virions but their origin remains unknown (cellular, viral or only partly viral).
 To date, giant viruses known to infect metazoans are exceptionally rare.